PHYS3888/Tutorial_ComplexNetworks/README.md

 If it is the exact same data, then why does it look so different to what we plotted?

 Plots can be deceiving---sometimes random data can be plotted in a way that appears to the human eye to contain non-random structure.
-On closer inspection, Arnatkeviciute ordered their matrix by the position from head-to-tail.
+On closer inspection, we find that Arnatkeviciute  et al. (2018) ordered their matrix by the position from head-to-tail (called the 'anterior-posterior' axis).
 The spatial co-ordinates of each neuron is in the variable `positionXY`.

+#### :question::question::question: Q1: Sorting nodes by location

-Can you reorder the network so that neurons are ordered according to their position from head-to-tail and verify that the result matches the result from Arnatkeviciute et al. (ignoring coloring)?
+Can you reorder the network so that neurons are ordered according to their position from head-to-tail and verify that the result matches the result from Arnatkeviciute et al. (2018) (ignoring coloring)?

-_**Q1**: Upload the lines of code you used to plot the sorted network that matches Arnatkeviciute et al._
+Upload these lines of code to Canvas.
+_Hint:_ the `sort` function is relevant.

 ### Plotting a network in space

-What about visualizing the same information as a graph?
+Let's visualize the same information as a graph.

 ```matlab
 G = digraph(adjMatrix); % construct a graph object